code-chaser/hospital-management-system/data/README.md

 <br>
 <h2 align="center"> DISCLAIMER </h2>

-All the data contained in these documents ( `*.csv` ) is exhaustively random, any resemblance to actual person's data, living or dead, is purely coincidental.
+All the data contained in these documents ( `*.csv` ) is exhaustively random, any resemblance to an actual person's data, living or dead, is purely coincidental.